goonism/goodstart-backend/README.md

 Substitute positive message and background color for the positive message and background color you want to have being represented.

+## Changing the message
+This is super janky and will be improved some day when I have time.
+Basically to change the message, run the bash script `createNewMessage.sh` like so:
+`./createNewMessage.sh <your ssh server> <location of config file in remote host>`

 ## License
 MIT